 Remember the Mr. Miyagi advice?
 I failed to choose one or the other, and did both.
 That is, if I chose to be a sugar burner, I should have kept carbs low to moderate, especially refined flours and cereals, fermented alcohol, and consumed low fat.
 When a fat burner, I should embrace quality fats, moderate protein, very low carbs.
 Not both.

 I then went back into ketosis and lost even more weight, reaching my ultimate goal of 60 pounds, and my wife lost 80 pounds, being nearly the weight we were around 20 years old.
-In the process of going back and forth several times both my wife and I have decided that we like the way we feel better as fat burners, and we remain so today.
+In the process of going back and forth several times both my wife and I have decided that we like the way we feel better as fat burners, and we remain so as of this writing.
 I still consume carbs, but I cycle them in, and don’t cry if things don’t go according to plan.
 I still enjoy pizza once in a while, and can have a glass of wine or a craft beer if I wan’t.
 I eat berries for sweets, and they are sweeter now as a fat burner than they ever were as a sugar burner.

 After reaching a target weight and choosing to be a sugar burner, I believe that a healthy weight can be maintained by keeping carbs low.
 When choosing carbs, moderate refined flours, cereals, starches, avoid fruit juices, and limit alcohol.
 For me, I tend to favor being a fat burner, but will likely go back and forth, and the key will be to change my habits to suit which burning man that I am in the moment.